training & direction

 MEET THE TEAM

-Kayeli studied Musical Theatre at Weber State University and before opening Backstage taught as a private voice instructor for many years.
+Kayeli studied Musical Theatre at Weber State University and before opening Backstage, taught as a private voice instructor for many years.
 Kayeli is constantly directing shows and her most recent projects include: Les Miserables, Beauty and the Beast Jr, Shrek the Musical Jr., and Peter Pan Jr. She was the Assistant Director for A Funny Thing Happened on the Way to the Forum at WSU in 2017.
 Along with being a director, and teaching music at Stewart Elementary this past year, Kayeli loves to perform herself.
 Her favorite roles have been, Reno in Anything Goes, The Ghost of Christmas Past in Scrooge, Winnie in Annie Get Your Gun, Rona (Understudy) in The 25th Annual Putnam County Spelling Bee and other featured dancing roles in multiple shows.
 Her most recent project was 9 to 5 at Centerpoint Legacy Theatre.
 Kayeli grew up as a gymnast mastering tumbling and flexibility, during this time she also competed as a cheerleader.
 She completely immersed herself in children's theater at Roger's Memorial Theatre growing up and found every opportunity to perform.
 Kayeli is an expert in vocal performance and has a solid classical background as well as belt-legit style.
 She also loves coaching pop-rock voice styles.
-Kayeli’s favorite part about directing & teaching is discovering hidden talents within the kids.
-She loves to see their growth and encourage them to be the best performer they can be.
+Kayeli’s favorite part about directing & teaching is seeing her students grow in their talents.
+She loves encouraging them to be the best performer they can be.

 Landry is currently attending Weber State University’s Musical Theatre Program, pursuing a Bachelors of Arts Degree while holding a full-time departmental scholarship.
 She just performed Ruthless portraying the role of Tina for which she received her second Irene Ryan Nomination.
 She just toured Where Words Once Were to Arizona as Eila, a role for which she competed in the Irene Ryan Nomination competition.
 You may have seen her as the leading lady in Centerpoint Legacy Theatre’s production of Crazy for You as Polly Baker this past summer season.
 Other favorite roles include; Janet van DeGraff in The Drowsy Chaperone, Chava in Fiddler on the Roof, Bambi in Curtains, and Millie in Thoroughly Modern Millie.
 Landry has extensive voice training in classical-legit and Broadway belt styles.
 She also has prop designed for many productions.
 Landry loves sharing her knowledge with young performers who are learning the art of theatre.